-2018 was a tough year for South Africans in general.
-The country slipped into a technical recession and we only managed to come up for air late in December.
+The last 12-months have been tough!
+The country slipped into a technical recession and we only managed to come up for air late in December lat year.
 Petrol prices yo-yoed, our shopping trolleys didn’t exactly spill over and the dark “state capture” cloud seemed to rain down buckets of uncertainty and resentment.

-But as the saying goes, “Every cloud has a silver lining” and as we move into a general election year, we hold our collective breaths and forge on ahead.
+But as the saying goes, “Every cloud has a silver lining” and as we moved past the general elections, we forge on ahead.

 So much seems to be out of our control, so what can we focus on that is in our control?